lsst-ts/observatory-ops-docs/Simonyi/Components/MTCS/MTDome.rst

 ..
-Troubleshooting: list to check if all documents are included
+Troubleshooting.
+Check that the following documents are included:
 ..
 MTDome Common Faults on Simonyi Common Faults
 ..
 Problem with the Ethercat connection: MTDome cRIO restart
 ..
 MTDome not aligned with TMA: MTDome re-home